NaoMod/mega-mde-agent/ReadME.md

    ]
    ```

-4. The agent executes each step and keeps track of what was done
+4. The agent integrates with a separate WorkflowExecutor system:
+Plans are converted into WorkflowPlan objects with PlanStep instances
+Each step specifies: tool_name, server_name, parameters, and description
+The executor handles the actual tool invocation and result collection

 ## Project Structure